dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 but not necessarily for documentation.

-The site build time is probably reasonable, though maintaining separate builds for the site, docs, tutorials, and APIs adds complexity and takes time.
+The site build time is probably reasonable, though maintaining separate builds for the site, docs, tutorials, and the API adds complexity and takes time.

 Site maintainers presumably have adequate permissions to clone the doc repo(s) and submit PRs.